spatie/crawler/UPGRADING.md

 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## From v3 to v4

+- Add a fourth parameter with type `GuzzleHttp\Exception\RequestException` to the `hasBeenCrawled` method of all your implementations of `CrawlObserver`

 ## From v2 to v3

 - PHP 7.1 is now required as a minimum version.